abladow/Plant-Webapp/README.md

 # Plant-Webapp
 ## Executive Summary
 This web application was designed to act in conjunction with one of of my previously developed IoT apps as a form of central database, information terminal, and potentially eventually a control system.
+The previous app allowed for realtime monitoring and control of a Aeroponic plant box for urban agriculture, and comes with a built in web interfaces but it is unable to store or display the information from multiple control devices.
+This Web app attempts to fix this by acting as a central database and access point.

 ## Installation
 ```bash